What is satellite communication?

 - Earth station parameters

 Regarding getting a job at NASA, you need to be a US citizen for most of the positions.
 But with the democratization of space, private companies like SpaceX and Blue Origin are on the rise.
-Also, there are many other space agencies that are also doing phenomenal work in space exploration.
-This course will set you on the right track and you should keep an eye out for job openings.
+Also, many other space agencies arethere are many other space agencies that are also doing phenomenal work in space exploration.
+This course will set you on the right track, and you should keep an eye out for job openings.
 So let’s get started, shall we?